Apply for Financial Aid

 The results of the FAFSA are necessary to begin a financial aid file.
 Once the FAFSA has been reviewed, additional documentation may be requested.
-Financial aid will not be disbursed without an official copy of a high school/State of Illinois High School Diploma transcript.
+Financial aid will not be disbursed without an official copy of a High School/GED transcript.

 After you submit your FAFSA, you’ll get your Student Aid Report (SAR) from the office of Federal Student Aid.
 Your SAR is a paper or electronic document that gives you basic information about the FAFSA data you submitted, including your answers to the questions on your FAFSA.
 Your SAR won’t tell you how much financial aid you’ll get.
 If you provided an email address when you submitted your FAFSA, you can expect to receive your SAR within a few days of electronically filing or within two weeks of mailing.

 After you receive your SAR, Triton will contact you via your Triton email account and let you know if additional information is required.
 After you submit this information, and once your file is 100 percent complete, Triton will again contact you via your Triton email account.
 The email you receive will explain how you can view your award letter in your Student Portal.
 This award letter will explain how much aid you’re eligible for.

 The Triton College Title IV school code is 001773.

 Where can I get a copy of the FAFSA?

 An instruction worksheet outlining the FAFSA is available at the Triton College Financial Aid Office.
 However, the actual FAFSA application must be completed on the Web at http://fafsa.gov

 How can I get a copy of my W-2 Forms?